پژوهشنامه حقوق اسلامی

 ∴ Introduction ∴

-While juristic consensus among Shia scholars provides a tiered order of liability—starting with the perpetrator, followed by the ʿĀqilah (the paternal and maternal relatives of the perpetrator, or only paternal relatives, according to Islamic inheritance law, specifically those who can inherit at the time of death), and ultimately the Bait al-Māl (public treasury)—the application of this model to offenses less than murder has not been consistently addressed in legal codification.
+While juristic consensus among Shia scholars provides a tiered order of liability—starting with the perpetrator, followed by the ʿĀqilah (certain relations of the offender who are responsible for payment of blood money in non-intentional offences), and ultimately the Bait al-Māl (public treasury)—the application of this model to offenses less than murder has not been consistently addressed in legal codification.
 Notably, the Islamic Penal Code of the Islamic Republic of Iran (1991) recognized this classical order in cases of murder but remained silent in cases of lesser offenses.
 By contrast, the 2013 Penal Code omitted the ʿĀqilah from the chain of responsibility altogether, assigning liability first to the perpetrator and then, if necessary, to the public treasury.

 This paper seeks to address the significant legal and jurisprudential gap in the treatment of non-homicidal offenses when the perpetrator is unavailable.
 "Unavailability" herein refers to a broad set of circumstances in which the perpetrator, though identified, is inaccessible—due to death, flight, captivity, or geographical isolation—thus necessitating an alternative mechanism for the delivery of justice to the victim.